Licensed & Insured • Cambridge, Ontario

 Airflow Measurement

-We measure airflow at each existing exhaust fan and register using calibrated equipment, check for negative pressure conditions, and test CO2 levels to quantify your home's current ventilation performance.
+We measure airflow at each register and exhaust point using calibrated equipment, check for negative pressure conditions while exhaust appliances run, and test CO2 and relative humidity levels to quantify current ventilation performance.

 2